• Home

 • Reviews

-The Misery Bay Visitor Centre offers people an opportunity to learn about the globally rare alvar ecosystems and the provincially significant wetland within the park.
-The facility, which sits on the dry shoreline of an ancient glacial lake, is the operational headquarters for the Friends of Misery Bay and is open weekends and throughout the week, depending on the availability of volunteers, from the May long weekend through to October.
+The facility, which sits on the dry shoreline of an ancient glacial lake, is the operational headquarters for the Friends of Misery Bay and is open 9-4 every day, from the May long weekend through to October.

 The Visitor Centre was built in partnership with the Friends of Misery Bay and Ontario Parks.
-The building was designed to be green and is run off the grid, generating its own power through solar energy and heating and cooling through the use of passive solar design.
+The building was designed to be eco-friendly and is run off the grid, generating its own power through solar energy and heating and cooling through the use of passive solar design.

-Barrier Free
+Barrier free

 There is barrier-free access to the Visitor Centre.